ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 ![Title image]({{site.url}}/assets/images/python_jobs/main.jpg)

-Last few months were tiring.
+The last few months were tiring.
 I hardly got any time for writing.
 I was busy preparing content for a workshop and talk.
 Hope I will get into my flow soon.
 In this post I will try to answer most important question of our life, “Employment!”.
 At conferences, IRC channels or even at the corner of a road, I